HewlettPackard/swarm-learning/examples/mnist-keras/README.md

 Scripts to run the example are in the ``swarm-learning-docs/examples/mnist-keras/bin/`` directory:

-  •	init-workspace: It creates workspace for the given example by distributing data and models in different directories It also initializes single node Swarm Network and starts spire server
+  •	init-workspace: It creates workspace for the given example by distributing data and models in different directories.
+It also initializes single node Swarm Network and starts spire server.

-  •	run-sl: It starts Swarm Learning node that runs training
+  •	run-sl: It starts Swarm Learning node that runs training.

-  •	del-workspace: It deletes the created workspace and also stops all containers
+  •	del-workspace: It deletes the created workspace and also stops all containers.

 Following environment variables are required to set in each terminal:
 -	APLS_IP: IP address of the host where license server is running.